Chapter 7: The Thread Never Broke

 Acts 8 records Philip baptizing an Ethiopian eunuch, treasurer to Queen Candace.
 This official returned to Ethiopia carrying Scripture and testimony.
 The Ethiopian church traces its origin to this conversion.

 For over 1,900 years, the Ethiopian Orthodox Tewahedo Church has kept the Sabbath continuously.
-Never conquered by the Catholic Church.
-Never forced to submit to papal authority.
-Never convinced that Sunday replaced Saturday.
+They were never conquered by the Catholic Church, never forced to submit to papal authority, and never convinced that Sunday replaced Saturday.

 Celtic Christians: Before the Catholic Church Arrived

 Ireland, Scotland, and Wales maintained forms of Christianity independent from the Catholic Church for centuries.
-Early Celtic missionaries, including Patrick,Saint Patrick (c.
-385-461 AD), patron saint of Ireland, brought Christianity to Ireland and established churches that operated independently from Rome for centuries.
+Early Celtic missionaries, including St. Patrick,9 St. Patrick (c.
+385–461 AD), patron saint of Ireland, brought Christianity to Ireland and established churches that operated independently from the Catholic Church for centuries.
 For evidence of Celtic Sabbath-keeping, see James C. Moffatt, The Church in Scotland (Philadelphia: Presbyterian Board of Publication, 1882), which documents seventh-day observance among early Celtic Christians.
 Available at: https://archive.org/details/churchinscotland00moff. kept the Sabbath.

-Bede and other historians document that Celtic Christians observed Saturday as their day of rest and worship.6 Bede, Ecclesiastical History of the English People (Historia Ecclesiastica Gentis Anglorum, completed 731 AD), provides background on Celtic Christianity.
-While Bede's primary focus was the Easter controversy (Celtic vs Roman dating), secondary sources document Celtic Sabbath observance: "The Sabbath for Him from Sunset to Sunset" references David of Wales (6th century).
+Bede and other historians document that Celtic Christians observed Saturday as their day of rest and worship.10 Bede, Ecclesiastical History of the English People (Historia Ecclesiastica Gentis Anglorum, completed 731 AD), provides background on Celtic Christianity.
+While Bede’s primary focus was the Easter controversy (Celtic vs Roman dating), secondary sources document Celtic Sabbath observance: "The Sabbath for Him from Sunset to Sunset" references David of Wales (6th century).
 Scotland: "Many of the Celts observed the Sabbath from sunset Friday to sunset Saturday until the 13th century" (Friends of the Sabbath, citing historical research).
-Celtic churches in Wales, Ireland, Cornwall, and Scotland maintained practices distinct from Rome, including Saturday Sabbath, until synods and political pressure forced conformity.
+Celtic churches in Wales, Ireland, Cornwall, and Scotland maintained practices distinct from the Catholic Church, including Saturday Sabbath, until synods and political pressure forced conformity.
 The Synod of Whitby (664 AD) addressed the Easter controversy; full Romanization took centuries longer.
-Celtic Sabbath-keeping survived in remote regions where Roman authority was weakest, proving the thread continued beyond Rome's immediate reach.
-When Roman missionaries arrived (Augustine to England in 597 AD, for example), conflicts arose between Celtic practices and Roman mandates.
+Celtic Sabbath-keeping survived in remote regions where the Catholic Church’s authority was weakest, proving the thread continued beyond the papacy’s immediate reach.
+When Roman Catholic missionaries arrived (Augustine to England in 597 AD, for example), conflicts arose between Celtic practices and Roman mandates.

-The Catholic Church eventually prevailed through political pressure and synods, but for hundreds of years, the Celtic church preserved apostolic Sabbath-keeping on the fringes of the known world where Roman authority hadn't yet reached.
+The Catholic Church eventually prevailed through political pressure and synods, but for hundreds of years, the Celtic church preserved apostolic Sabbath-keeping on the fringes of the known world where the Catholic Church’s authority hadn’t yet reached.

 Medieval Survivors (500–1500 AD)